-Consistent with all other prophecy, Jeremiah reveals that the source of spiritual rebellion against God emanates from the earthly headquarters of God’s organization.
+Consistent with all other prophecies, Jeremiah reveals that the source of spiritual rebellion against God emanates from the earthly headquarters of God’s organization.
 Jeremiah 23:15 reads: “For from the prophets of Jerusalem apostasy has gone forth to all the land.”

-Jehovah’s cure for the institutionalized apostasy is to deliver a withering blow and then, afterwards, regather a chastened remnant.
+Jehovah’s cure for the institutionalized apostasy is to deliver a withering blow and then, afterward, regather a chastened remnant.
 The 5th verse goes on to say that Jehovah will install a righteous descendant of David to shepherd his scattered flock of sheep.
 That means that the 23rd chapter of Jeremiah is really a messianic prophecy with an application to Christians living at the time of Christ’s arrival.

 This portion of Jeremiah indicates that God judges the spiritual shepherds of his people during “the final part of the days.”